(pic: Abby the Labrador – loose stool warrior. )

 (pic: Meet Abby)

-At 7 months old Lyn noticed ongoing issues with Abby’s stools.
+Since Abby was 7 months old Lyn was aware of issues with Abby’s stools.
 A quick ‘Google’ brought her to Dig-In and the man behind the powder Frank.
 We caught up with Lyn recently to get the low down on her and Abby’s experience with Dig-In and their more recent use of Dig-In Fresh.

 Dig-In: Could you tell us a bit about Abby?